raoufswe/To-Do-List/README.md

 # To-Do-List

-A simple to-do list application that uses the browser's local storage to save the data.
+A To-do list application is a simple website that uses the browser's local storage to save the data.

 It was developed using Javascript/ES6 and supports the following functions: